Siemens Venture: Via Rail

-Via Rail purchased 32 five-car trainsets for its Quebec City–Windsor Corridor.
-Each trainset will have two business class coaches, two economy class coaches, and one cab control car with economy seating.
-However, Via Rail says that the configuration is flexible and the railroad may operate shorter or longer trains depending on demand.
+Via Rail purchased 32 five-car trainsets for its Quebec City–Windsor Corridor under a CA$989 million contract awarded in 2018 to Siemens Mobility.
+The fleet entered service beginning in 2022, progressively replacing the previous equipment used in the Corridor.

-Each trainset will be paired with a Siemens Charger SCV-42 diesel-electric locomotive.
-All seats will be 19 inches wide, with a 2×1 layout in business class and 2×2 in economy class.
-All cars will be semi-permanently coupled with open gangways, which, compared to the current fleet, are wider and isolated from weather.
+Each set consists of two business class coaches, two economy class coaches, and one cab control car with economy seating.
+According to Via Rail, the configuration is flexible and train length may be adjusted based on demand.
+Starting in June 2025, some Via Rail trains began operating as extended seven-car sets, where two additional coaches (one economy class and one business class) were taken from other trains.
+Each trainset operates with a Siemens Charger SCV-42 diesel-electric locomotive.
+Also Via Rail trains started operation as double sets with ten cars and two locomotives in total, where two standard five-car and one-locomotive trainsets were coupled with a multiple-unit train control.

-Some cars have a galley area, allowing for at-seat food and beverage service across both classes.
+Seating is arranged 2×1 in business class and 2×2 in economy class, with seats measuring 19 inches in width.
+The cars are semi-permanently coupled with open gangways that are wider and better protected from weather exposure than those in the previous fleet.
+Several cars include a galley area to support at-seat food and beverage service in both classes.